Ghee

 Understanding the key chemical compounds helps explain why ghee pairs well with certain ingredients.

-Fat-soluble vitamin from grass-fed butter sources, contributing to golden color and supporting vision and immune function
+Fat-soluble vitamin concentrated from dairy; golden color indicator; supports vision and immunity

 Quick Tips